Stray Kids: Songwriting and lyrical themes

 Bang Chan (left), Changbin (center), and Han (right), collectively known as 3Racha, wrote and produced almost all of Stray Kids' releases.

-Stray Kids is a "self-producing" idol group whose members have been mostly involved in songwriting and composing, and have sometimes assisted in arranging, even before the official debut.
-The band's in-house production team, which is called 3Racha, consists of the members Bang Chan, Changbin, and Han, who have been releasing self-produced tracks on SoundCloud since 2017 and are largely responsible for crafting Stray Kids' music, with all members integral to the process.
-All of the members have YouTube projects like SKZ-Record and SKZ-Player, where each of them produce, choreograph, or cover songs; (Note: Some self-produced songs was later officially released in the compilation albums SKZ-Replay.)
-Two Kids Song, where the members were paired to write, produce and record an original song with the same beat sample; (Note: The result of Two Kids Song series was not officially released but only uploaded on Stray Kids official YouTube channel.
+Stray Kids is a "self-producing" idol group even before their official debut, whose members have been involved in majority of songwriting and composing, and have sometimes assisted in arranging.
+The band's in-house production team, known as 3Racha, consists of the members Bang Chan, Changbin, and Han, who have been releasing self-produced tracks on SoundCloud since 2017 and are largely responsible for crafting Stray Kids' music, with all members integral to the process.
+All of the members have YouTube projects like SKZ-Record and SKZ-Player, where each of them produce, choreograph, or cover songs; (Note: Some self-produced songs were later officially released in the compilation album SKZ-Replay.)
+Two Kids Song, where the members were paired to write, produce, and record an original song with the same beat sample; (Note: The result of the Two Kids Song series was not officially released but only uploaded on Stray Kids' official YouTube channel.
 Team Bang Chan-Felix with "One More Page", Team Lee Know-Han with "Ice Americano", Team Changbin-I.N with "Sensitive Boss", and Team Hyunjin-Seungmin with "King of Nagging".) and SKZ Song Camp: Howl in Harmony, where the members were divided into three teams and produced their own songs.
-(Note: The result of SKZ Song Camp: Howl in Harmony included in the album Noeasy.
+(Note: The result of SKZ Song Camp: Howl in Harmony is included in the album Noeasy.
 Team Bang Chan-Hyunjin with "Red Lights", Team Lee Know-Changbin-Felix with "Surfin", and Team Han-Seungmin-I.N with "Gone Away".)

-The main lyrical theme of Stray Kids' songs is the process and hardship of searching for their identity, especially in their early EP albums I Am ... series and Clé series.
+The main lyrical theme of Stray Kids' songs is the process and hardship of searching for their identity, especially in their early EP albums, the I Am ... series and the Clé series.
 In "District 9", the lyrics implied the band members were frustrated by people questioning their identity, which they acknowledged they had not yet found.
 In "My Pace", the lyrics imply that comparison with others can cause nervousness or anxiety, but each person has their own pace.
 The lyrics of "I Am You" are about the band thanking their audience for supporting them, even when they did not know themselves.
 "Miroh" implies Stray Kids' strength, energy, and aspiration to enter a rough "maze" to achieve their dreams.
 In "Side Effects", the members rebelled because they wanted to do what they chose, even though that may result in side effects.
-The lyrics imply it is okay to "shout 'my head hurts'" in difficult situations, but not give up because the side effects are never permanent.
+The lyrics imply it is okay to "shout 'my head hurts in difficult situations, but not give up because the side effects are never permanent.
 The lyrics of "Levanter" imply the keys they searched for were within them and that Stray Kids must be themselves to continue their journey following the wind.